 Kind Living (11/29/2016) – Within a stone’s throw of Lake Couchiching, public hiking trails and cycling routes, Kind Living yoga studio and boutique in Orillia is the embodiment of a business built upon the principles of environmental sustainability.
 Read more.

-Moksha Yoga Barrie (01/28/2016) – Living Green is a pillar of the Moksha Yoga philosophy.
+Modo Yoga Barrie (01/28/2016) – Living Green is a pillar of the Modo Yoga philosophy.
 The studio is built green with energy-efficient insulation, renewable materials, air and water purification.
 But what really makes us keen?
 They offer free mat rentals to yogis who choose to cycle to the studio.
-See the video on Moksha Living Green.
 Read more.

 Chicopee Tube Park (12/20/2016) – Although Chicopee is not located in the Lake Simcoe watershed, the story is included here as a case study of what is possible.
 As an extension of the Chicopee Tube Park Green Pathways environmental initiative—and as a way to curb rising water and energy costs–Chicopee Tube Park created a water harvesting system that takes advantage of water already available on the property.
 While doing so, they also eliminated the need for municipal water for snowmaking.
 Read more.